SyrDim/MarblesOnStreamLeaderboardParser/README.md

 ```
 5. Go to Settings and then File/Folder Watcher add folder by clicking on the "..." and find "AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions", Filter to "your_session_name".sav file and Action to PointAlloc.

-6. In Sub-Actions set %save% argument value, in both Initializer and PointAlloc, to the full path of "your_session_name".sav in AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions.
+6. In Sub-Actions set %save% argument value, in both Initializer and PointAlloc, to the full path of "your_session_name".sav in "AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions".
 (Make sure that it's not surrounded by "")

 For Example: